cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 --- abstract

-This document describes a scheme for hybrid public-key encryption (HPKE).
+This document describes a scheme for hybrid public key encryption (HPKE).
-This scheme provides a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.
+This scheme provides a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.
 It also includes three authenticated variants, including one that authenticates possession of a pre-shared key and two optional ones that authenticate possession of a key encapsulation